 The interpretation is always in a language known to the interpreter.
 When a tongue is spoken for public consumption (as opposed to personal blessing at a reduced volume), it must be interpreted.
 (Acts 2:14-28)

 There you have it, the list of signs and wonders that make up the toolbox of the gifted.
 Any of the gifted may be inspired to use any of these tools in his or her ministry, but some gifts revolve around the consistent, repeated manifestation of certain of these signs.
 When the Holy Spirit decides it is time for one of the gifted to pick up one of these tools, the lights come on; when that instance of use is over, the lights go out.
 The tool is taken out, the tool is put back in the box.
-When practicing the manifestations of the Holy Spirit, we always need to remember (a la the Karate Kid) this simple watchword: "shine on, shine off."
+When practicing the manifestations of the Holy Spirit, we always need to remember this simple motto: "shine on, shine off."